Basins

 assert "image" in ds_out.features_basin

 when we open the referrer.
-Then, we wrote the feature userdef1
+Then, we wrote the feature userdef1, filled with

 random data, to the referrer.
 Finally we stored the basin information referencing